ZIYUQ/Snack-Squid/README.md

 ### URL details
-http://localhost:3000/customer/  The homepage of customer app, you can login and signup, press "Find a nearby van" can redirect to menu page
+http://snack-squid.herokuapp.com/customer/ The homepage of customer app, you can login and signup, press "Find a nearby van" can redirect to menu page

-http://localhost:3000/customer/menu/van=SnackSquid We assume customers have choosen van "SnackSquid", press “+” and "-" button will add the product into cart.
+http://snack-squid.herokuapp.com/customer/menu/van=SnackSquid We assume customers have choosen van "SnackSquid", press “+” and "-" button will add the product into cart.

-If press the image, you will be redirected to detail page and you can also modify cart on this page
+If press the image, you will be redirected to detail page and you can also modify cart on this page.

+View cart will show the details of current order, and checkout will place the order

+If the user has not logged in, it cannot checkout

+After placing order, the page will redirect to order page.

 **Now Get ready to complete all the tasks:**